These are 6 Common Insecurities Most Sales Reps Have

 The Wizard of Westwood, John Wooden said, “Do not let what you cannot do interfere with what you can.”

 Compliment your reps on what they do well and write it down to remind them of those strengths.
 Now, ask what insecurities prohibit them from selling.
 Make sure all rep insecurities get listed so you can address each one individually.
 Help them realize insecurities are fixable and become strengths with diligence.
 Lastly, emphasize that all reps go through this thought process, so they too can defeat it.

-The money doesn’t matter to me: Sales Reps use this statement when trying to justify their lackluster numbers and sales.
+Sales reps use this statement when trying to justify their lackluster numbers and sales.
 When reps use this excuse, hold a one-on-one and make a list of reasons why they are not closing sales.
 Then, make a specific action plan that addresses each reason and what they will do to overcome the reason.
-This statement is most alarming and needs to be resolved ASAP because making money is the reason they decided to sell.
+This statement is most alarming and needs to be resolved as soon as possible because making money is the reason they decided to sell.

-I don’t have my ‘A’ game today: Let’s be honest for a moment, we all have off days and that’s okay.
+Let’s be honest for a moment, we all have off days and that’s okay.
 Even elite athletes have an off night, but Michael Jordan never told Phil Jackson he would sit the rest of the game during a poor performance.
-In fact, Michael would take more shots during an off night to get his ‘A’ game back.
+In fact, Jordan would take more shots during an off night to get his ‘A’ game back.
 If a rep doesn’t have their ‘A’ game figure out what specifically got them off their game.
 Follow up with more questions to thoroughly resolve the specific concern so they can get back on the doors to get a sale.
 Lastly, reassure them the ‘A’ will return with more “shots” on the doors.
 Give them positive encouragement and get them back on the doors.